Universal Secrets Connector: Multi-Vault Governance

 To Update the secret value, in Akeyless, click on the 3 dots and choose Update.

-Then, update your secret value by clicking on the eye symbol.
+Then, update your secret value by clicking on the eye symbol and editing it.
+In this case, we changed "bar" to "bar2".

 You can confirm the change in AWS as well.

-To delete the secret, in Akeyless, click on the 3 dots and choose Delete and the enter the name of the secret.
+To delete the secret, in Akeyless, click on the 3 dots nest to the secret and choose "Delete" and enter the name of the secret, then click "Delete".

 Go back to your external service and confirm the secret was deleted.